stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/I2S/I2S_TwoBoards/I2S_DataExchangePolling/readme.txt

 @par Example Description

-This example provides a small application to show how to configure the I2S for full duplex communication, based on polling mode and through I2S firmware library.
+This example shows how to to configure the I2S for full duplex communication, based on polling mode and through I2S firmware library.

 - Hardware Description